-Commonwealth Care Alliance accepts submissions of properly coded claims from providers by means of Electronic Data Interchange (EDI) or industry-standard paper claims.
+CCA accepts submissions of properly coded claims from providers by means of Electronic Data Interchange (EDI) or industry-standard paper claims.
 The provider acknowledges and agrees that each claim submitted for reimbursement reflects the performance of a covered service that is fully and accurately documented in the member's medical record prior to the initial submission of any claim.
 No reimbursement or compensation is due should there be a failure in such documentation.
+Receipt of claims does not guarantee payment.
 Providers shall hold all members harmless, regardless of payment or denial.

-Providers are responsible for obtaining prior authorization from Commonwealth Care Alliance before providing services.
-Please consult your contract, review Section 4 of this manual, or contact the Commonwealth Care Alliance Member Services department to determine if prior authorization is needed.
+Providers are responsible for obtaining prior authorization from CCA before providing services.
+Please consult your contract, review SECTION 4: Prior Authorization Requirements of this manual, or contact the CCA Member Services department to determine if prior authorization is needed.